xeruf/mostr/README.md

 - `<[TEXT]` - close active task and move up, with optional status description
 - `!TEXT` - set status for current task from text and move up (empty: Open)
 - `,[TEXT]` - list notes or add text note (comment / description)
-- TBI: `*[INT]` - set priority - can also be used in task creation, with any digit
+- `*[INT]` - set priority - can also be used in task creation, with any digit
-- TBI: status history and creation with attribution
+- TBI: show status history and creation with attribution
 - `&` - undo last action (moving in place or upwards confirms pending actions)
 - `wss://...` - switch or subscribe to relay (prefix with space to forcibly add a new one)